hasherezade/pe-bear/README.md

 PE-bear is a multiplatform reversing tool for PE files.
 Its objective is to deliver fast and flexible “first view” for malware analysts, stable and capable to handle malformed PE files.

 Signatures for PE-bear:
-+ [SIG.txt](SIG.txt) (updated: 22.01.2014) - *contains signatures from [PEid's UserDB](http://www.softpedia.com/get/Programming/Packers-Crypters-Protectors/PEiD-updated.shtml) - converted by a script provided by [crashish](http://crashish.blogspot.com/2013/09/peid-signature-conversion-for-pe-bear.html)*
++ [SIG.txt](SIG.txt) (updated: Oct 17, 2022) - *contains signatures from [PEid's UserDB](http://www.softpedia.com/get/Programming/Packers-Crypters-Protectors/PEiD-updated.shtml) - converted by a script provided by [crashish](http://crashish.blogspot.com/2013/09/peid-signature-conversion-for-pe-bear.html)*

 ## Builds